Health and Social Care interviewsInformation about your interview

 What interviewers are looking for

-Answers to the questions in your MMI are measured against values and attributes of LSBU and the NHS.
 For social work, chiropractic or sport rehabilitation students the values of the accrediting body for your profession will also be considered.
 Interviewers are looking for honest, genuine answers that are true to you and demonstrate that you have the values and attributes expected for the course and profession.